AaryanPanigrahi/RPPicoTFT-ILI9341-ImageBuffer-CPP/README.md

 for a uint16_t - RGB565 colour value
 __**PIX(x,y)**__ = colour

+Added **setScreenColour** that updates the entire screen to 'colour'

 ## Changes
 - Writes to an image buffer instead of the TFT directly to increase flexibility of use
     "Overwriting" a spot on the TFT glitched it out.
 A tft->clear then re-writing the same data was a waste of computation